L1fescape/AWESOM-0/README.md

 # AWESOM-0 [![Build Status](https://travis-ci.org/L1fescape/AWESOM-0.png?branch=master)](https://travis-ci.org/L1fescape/AWESOM-0)
 > Hey there have you heard about my robot friend?
 He's metal and small and doesn't judge me at all.

-Meet AWESOM-0, you're friendly neighborhood IRC bot!
-Similar to [Hubot](http://hubot.github.com/), AWESOM-0 responds to a variety of commands that are defined in a folder called <code>scripts</code>.
+Meet AWESOM-0, your friendly neighborhood IRC bot!
+Similar to [Hubot](http://hubot.github.com/), the commands AWESOM-0 responds to and phrases the bot can listen for are defined inside of scripts located in appropriately labled `scripts` folder.
+Scripts can be enabled by including the filename of the script inside a `commands` array located in `settings.js`.
+You can look at `settings.js.sample` for an example settings file.

 ## Examples